yoshihikosuzuki/ant-asm-workflow/README.md

 The workflow is not (and will never be) fully automatic for many reasons.
 You need to do the followings step-by-step.

-NOTE: Variables and parameters written in the scripts should be modified as necessary.
+NOTE: Variables and parameters written in the scripts should be modified as necessary (These are usually mentioned in the comments between the commands below).

 NOTE: Each directory containing shell script(s) has symlinks to input data files.
 Confirm all the symlinks are valid (i.e. pointing to files that indeed exist) before running the scripts.